zhaoyuan2022/pxf-pdb/server/pxf-jdbc/README.md

 * `integer > 1`.
 Use batch of given size.

 Batching must be supported by the JDBC driver of an external database.
 If the driver does not support batching, behaviour depends on the `BATCH_SIZE` parameter:
+Set the value in `jdbc.statement.batchSize` in `$PXF_CONF/servers/EXAMPLE/jdbc-site.xml` on every PXF segment.
+Alternative, can be set in the DDL location.

 * `BATCH_SIZE` is not present; `BATCH_SIZE` is `0` or `1`.
 PXF will try to execute INSERT query without batching;
 * `BATCH_SIZE` is an `integer > 1`.
 INSERT query will fail with an appropriate error message.